Treatment Claims on Cannabis and Coronavirus. What You Need to Know.

 Viral Spread Mainly by Person-to-Person Contact

-COVID-19 it is not an airborne virus.
-It quickly spreads by direct contact from person-to-person.
+Covid-19 quickly spreads by direct contact from person-to-person.
 When an infected person coughs or sneezes, infected droplets fall to the ground within about 6-feet of them.
 The droplets land on the faces of those nearby.
 They enter the body through the lungs, mouth, or eyes.
 Persons within 6-feet are in close contact and at higher risk.
 Patients with symptoms are the most contagious.
 However, a person can spread the virus directly without coughing or sneezing.
+Emerging evidence shows the virus may be airborne, as well as spread by droplets.
+This increases the importance of wearing a mask all the time.

 How Marijuana Users Increase Their Risk of Exposure